Coach FAQ

 Can we get more games or schedule our own?

 Each team plays a set number of games in the league.
 This makes it fair to all teams involved and allows us to create standings.
-If you would like to schedule friendly practice games then please contact Chris at chudler@dcscores.org who will be able to suggest suitable teams that would be available.
+If you would like to schedule friendly practice games then please discuss this with your site manager.

 How is the game schedule made?